ncatlab/nlab-content/pages/5/1/5/8/28515/content.md

-In the presence of [[side effects]], such as state mutation or random number sampling, the unrestricted $\beta$ reduction is no longer confluent, and CbV and CbN no longer always agree on computations.
+In the presence of [[side effects]], such as state mutation or random number sampling, the unrestricted $\beta$ reduction is no longer confluent, and CbV and CbN no longer always agree on all computations.

-For example, only in the former is `(fun x -> x + x) (random 0 1)` always even.
+For example, only in the former is `(fun x -> x + x) (random 0 1) : int` always even.

 ## Denotational semantics